Reducing Security Vulnerabilities for Parking Management Systems

 It is important to understand security vulnerabilities for parking management as you might think that hackers are not interested in your parking management system, but they are.
 The information you collect on vehicles and individuals is the kind of data that hackers are looking for.

 While the bad guys might initially intend on hacking to access free parking, they might be tempted by the other information you have while they are at it.

 The good news is that a good parking management solution has built-in security features that offer organizations a level of protection.
 However, how you use that software and the policies you implement for its use are more important than the security features themselves.

 Protecting Your Data

 Did you know that 75% of consumers reuse the same password across multiple sites?

 If someone gains access to your system and found a name and password for someone who used your system to pay a violation, would that give them a leg up for gathering more information on that person?
 It is very possible.
-The same could be said for your employees and their passwords.
-When users of your system create accounts, they have an expectation that you will keep their information secure.
+When users of your system create accounts, they expect that you will keep their information secure.

 Security Vulnerabilities for Parking Management